Huangying-Zhan/marker-detection/README.md

 #### 8.2.
 Training and testing tricks

 In this part, I would like to share some experience concerning test result observation.
-One of the drawback of this algorithm is that there is not **natural** validation dataset to evaluate the performance of the detector by a systematic and numerical way, given that you don't provide a manually labelled validation set.
+One of the drawback of this algorithm is that there is not **natural** testing dataset to evaluate the performance of the detector by a systematic and numerical way, given that you don't provide a manually labelled testing set.
 Therefore, basically the performance can be only evaluated by observation on some test images without annotation.

 By observation on test result, if we observed that the detector is only able to response to pattherns in training set but unable to detect new patterns, this is probably an overfitting problem.
 Basically it is caused by inadequate dataset (lack of variety).
 We can enlarge the dataset to solve this issue.